-The serial interfaces are controlled by SIO control registers (SIOCR1/SIOCR2).
-The serial interface status can be determined by reading SIO status registers (SIOSR).
+The serial interfaces are controlled by SIO control registers (SIO1CR or SIO2CR) and a wait control register (SIOWCR).
+The serial interface status can be determined by reading SIO status registers (SIO1SR or SIO2SR).

-The transmit and receive data buffer is controlled by the BUF (bits 2-0 in SIOCR2).
-The data buffer is assigned to addresses 0FF0_H - 0FF7_H for SIO in the DBR area, and can continuously transfer up to 8 words (bytes or nibbles) at one time.
-When the specified number of words has been transferred, a buffer empty (in the transmit mode) or a buffer full (in the receive mode or transmit/receive mode) interrupt (INTSIO) is generated.
+The transmit and receive data buffer is controlled by a SIO buffer control register (SIOBCR).
+The data buffer is assigned to addresses $0FFO_H$ - $0FF7_H$ for SIO1 or $0FF8_H$ - $0FFF_H$ for SIO2 in the DBR (data buffer registers) area, and can continuously transfer up to 8 words (bytes or nibbles) at one time.
+When the specified number of words has been transferred, a buffer empty (in the transmit mode) or a buffer full (in the receive mode or transmit/receive mode) interrupt (INTSIO1 or INTSIO2) is generated.

 When the internal clock is used as the serial clock in the 8-bit receive mode and the 8-bit transmit/receive mode, a fixed interval wait can be applied to the serial clock for each word transferred.
-Four different wait times can be selected with WAIT (bits 4 and 3 in SIOCR2).
+Four different wait times can be selected with SIOWCR.